shahraj81/aida/tools/confidence-aggregation/dockers/TA2_ZH_ConfidenceAggregation/README.md

-# Confidence aggregation docker for task2 zerohop responses
+# Confidence aggregation docker for Task2 Zerohop responses

-(Last modified: May 20, 2019)
+(Last modified: May 21, 2019)

-This document describes how to use the docker to aggregate confidences of task2 zerohop query responses.
+This document describes how to use the docker to aggregate confidences of Task2 Zerohop query responses.
 The layout of this document is as following:

   1. How to build the docker
   2. How to run the docker
   3. How is aggregate confidence computed
+  4. Output of the docker
-  4. Revision history
+  5. Revision history

 # How to build the docker

-In order to build the docker, assuming that you are inside the following directory:
+In order to build the docker, first change to the following directory:

 `dockers/TA2_ZH_ConfidenceAggregation`

-Once you are inside the above mentioned directory, you would need to run the following command:
+and then run the following command:

 ~~~
 make build